MarchingBug/MLTraining/README.md

 # Predictive Analytics for Business Analysts

 ## Introduction

-In this workshop we will use [Azure Machine Learning Studio](https://studio.azureml.net/) to predict **need to define the experiment**
+In this course we will use [Azure Machine Learning Studio](https://studio.azureml.net/) to predict **need to define the experiment**

 Azure Machine Learning Studio is a collaborative, drag-and-drop visual workspace where you can build, test, and deploy machine learning solutions without needing to write code.